Summary Statistics and Student Results

 Discrimination index: The correlation between the score for the particular problem and the score for the whole quiz.
 For a good problem, you hope the students who score highly on the problem are the same students who score highly on the whole quiz.
 The higher the number the stronger the correlation.

 Discriminative efficiency: This statistic attempts to estimate how good the discrimination index is relative to the difficulty of the question.

 Method 1 - Access Student Results via the Course Page

 Go to the Course page and click on the assignment or quiz for which you would like to view Student Results.

 Note: The Student Results report is associated with a particular homework assignment or quiz.

-Click the gear menu in the upper right corner and select Student Results.
+Click on Assignment/Quiz Menu in the upper right corner and select Student Results.

 Method 2 - Access Student Results via the Gradebook Main View Page

 In the side navigation menu click on Grades (be sure to first click on your course in the side navigation menu).

 In the navigation tabs (at top) click View, then select the Gradebook sub-menu tab.